apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Not compatible with: ``blind``.

 proto
-   Speficy the :ref:`session level protocols<session-protocol>` supported.
+   Specify the :ref:`session level protocols <session-protocol>` supported.
 These should be separated by semi-colons.
 For TLS proxy ports the default value is all available protocols.
 For non-TLS proxy ports the default is HTTP only.
 SPDY can be enabled on non-TLS proxy ports but that must be done explicitly.